terrilldent/flip.js/README.md

 Limitations
 -----------

-Rendering the 'page' in transit requires a copy of the original HTML.
-Modifying the page during transit can result in the partial rendering.
+Making changes to page content during a transition is not handled very well.
+The library creates a shadow copy of the original HTML for use while flipping.
+Modifying the page during transit can result in a partial rendering.
 It's best to modify pages after flipping is complete.
 You can register a callback for the end of various animation events with the API.

 Build Instructions